zakariaeyahya/zakariaeyahya/README.md

 Engineering Student - Data Science, Big Data, and Artificial Intelligence 🚀

-As a first-year engineering student, I am passionate about Data Science, Big Data, and Artificial Intelligence.
+As a second-year engineering student, I am passionate about Data Science, Big Data, and Artificial Intelligence.
 My academic journey and personal projects reflect my commitment to exploring and applying cutting-edge concepts in these fields.
 #### 🎓 Certifications :

 <div id="header">